Valery-Hyppolite/django-with-docker-nginx-gunicorn/README.md

 1. * create an Nginx configuration file and a docker file
 1. * Create a docker-compose file

-**All files should be placed in the root of your project folder.
+**All files for this document are provided above** **All files should be placed in the root of your project folder.
 Check the screenshot below as an example.**

 ![image](https://github.com/Valery-Hyppolite/django-with-docker-nginx-gunicorn/assets/83102811/5b97d037-d26a-43a9-ba8e-2e9734b78532)

 ## Create a script
-In your root folder, create a script with the name: **entrypoint.sh**, place the text below in it, then save.
+In your root folder, create a script with the name: **entrypoint.sh**, copy the textt in the entrypoint.sh file provided into yours, then save.
 This script will run migration, collect your static files, and let Gunicorn start your application.

 ![image](https://github.com/Valery-Hyppolite/django-with-docker-nginx-gunicorn/assets/83102811/fe3507be-4eb5-4e43-b437-1c92d40ab7fa)

-#!/bin/sh
-python manage.py collectstatic --noinput python manage.py migrate gunicorn  productInventory.wsgi:application --bin "0.0.0.0:8000"

 ## Create a docker file
+* Create file named Dockerfile and place the configuration text provided in it, then save.
 This docker file will create an **app** directory.
-In that **app** directory, we'll create an env, copy your requirement.txt file, entrypoint.sh file, and your Django project.
+In that **app** directory, it will create an env environment, copy your requirement.txt file, entrypoint.sh file, and your Django project.

 ![image](https://github.com/Valery-Hyppolite/django-with-docker-nginx-gunicorn/assets/83102811/a1ef6ab9-e33f-4721-8ab1-79d3390ce2b1)